Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 Reading Your Results: A Practical Guide

-Mild ALT elevation (1.5–3x), normal GGTMASLD, earlyLifestyle assessment, repeat in 3–6 months
+Mild ALT elevation (≈1.5–3x), normal GGTMASLD, earlyLifestyle review, repeat in 3–6 months

-GGT elevated, normal ALTRecent/regular alcohol, medication effectReduce alcohol 4 weeks, recheck
+GGT elevated, normal ALTRecent/regular alcohol, medication effectReduce alcohol ~4 weeks, recheck

 AST:ALT ratio >2Alcohol-related liver diseaseReduce/eliminate alcohol, follow up